miensol/miensol.github.io/_posts/2018-03-11-deploy-lambda-with-cloudformation.md

 }
 ```

 Since we now use TypeScript for `Alice` and `Bob` source we need to install the compiler `npm i --save-dev typescript @types/node aws-sdk`.
-Unfortunately currently in [cloudform](https://github.com/bright/cloudform) it is not possible to our custom `tsconfig.json` for the compilation.
-Fortunately we can invoke the compiler manually and use its outputs as any other source ode.
-With following `tsconfig.json`:
+Unfortunately currently in [cloudform](https://github.com/bright/cloudform) it is not possible to use custom `tsconfig.json` for the compilation.
+Fortunately we can invoke the compiler manually and use its outputs as any other Node.js source ode.
+With a `tsconfig.json`:

 ```json
 {